 Though for sure, every speaker without exception imparted knowledge, experience, information and stories that held value.

-As it turns out I left Showit United with SO much inspiration that I cannot wait to implement into my business, workflows and even personal life.
+As it turns out I left Showit United with a good deal of inspiration that I cannot wait to implement into my business, workflows and even personal life.

 Hold up one second.
 I am guilty of impulsively taking action the minute a thought pops into my head.
 I’m going to rephrase the paragraph above and say that I can wait to implement the changes.
 I’ll do so as and when makes sense without sacrificing my mental health.